Josuto/monguito/examples/nestjs-mongoose-book-manager/README.md

 }, timeout);
 ```

-You may want to create an instance of `MongoMemoryServer` (the main class exported by the library [`mongodb-memory-server` NPM dependency](https://www.npmjs.com/package/mongodb-memory-server)) instead of a full-blown MongoDB standalone instance.
-This instance is required to inject the custom repository at `BookController` at test runtime.
-The creation of the instance is done at the `rootMongooseStandaloneMongoTestModule` function included at [`mongo-server.ts`](../../test/util/mongo-server.ts).
-This is its implementation:
+`MongoMemoryServer` models an in-memory standalone MongoDB instance, pretty handy to substitute a full-blown MongoDB instance during validation.
+This class is part of the [`mongodb-memory-server` NPM dependency](https://www.npmjs.com/package/mongodb-memory-server) used on the book manager application.
+The creation of the instance is done at the `rootMongooseStandaloneMongoTestModule` function included at [`mongo-server.ts`](../../test/util/mongo-server.ts):

 ```typescript
 const dbName = 'test';